WICG/view-transitions/explainer.md

 The entire painting of the element is captured, including things which appear outside of its bounding box such as shadows and blurs, as a single texture at device-pixel resolution.

 https://user-images.githubusercontent.com/93594/141118353-d62d19a1-0964-4fa0-880f-bdde656ce899.mp4

+- Open question: Which effects from a parent element are baked into this texture?
+E.g. things like `filter`, `opacity`, `transform`.

 Capturing as a texture avoids the interactivity risks, complexities, and memory impact of fully preserving these parts of Page-A as live DOM.